surge-synthesizer/b-step/doc/manual/Readme.md

 2 * host speed.

 **Standalone only**:
-Start, pause and stop B-Step Sequencer as master.
+Start, pause and stop B-Step Sequencer as clock producer.

 <br />
 [back to top](#content)